material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

-As we'll discuss in detail below, the Runtime acts as a translation unit from objects we call Intention to their eventual fulfillment.
+As we'll discuss in detail below, the Runtime acts as a fulfillment engine for objects we call Intention.

 ## Overview